-Michael Kantor was Artistic Director of Malthouse Theatre from 2005 to 2010.
+Michael Kantor was the Artistic Director of Malthouse Theatre from 2005 to 2010.

-For Malthouse he directed productions of SLEEPING BEAUTY, THE HAM FUNERAL, NOT LIKE BECKETT, JOURNAL OF THE PLAGUE YEAR, BABES IN THE WOOD, the Wesfarmers Arts Commission THE ODYSSEY for the Melbourne and Perth International Arts Festivals, THROUGH THE LOOKING GLASS (with Victorian Opera), VAMP, WOYZECK, OPTIMISM (with STC, Sydney Festival and Edinburgh International Festival), HAPPY DAYS, ELIZABETH – ALMOST BY CHANCE A WOMAN, THE THREEPENNY OPERA (with STC), and A GOLEM STORY.
+For Malthouse Theatre credits include SLEEPING BEAUTY, THE HAM FUNERAL, NOT LIKE BECKETT, JOURNAL OF THE PLAGUE YEAR, BABES IN THE WOODS, the Wesfarmers Arts Commission THE ODYESSY for the Melbourne and Perth International Arts Festivals, THROUGH THE LOOKING GLASS (with Victorian Opera), VAMP, WOYZECK, OPTIMISM (with STC, Sydney Festival and Edinburgh International Festival), HAPPY DAYS, ELIZABETH – ALMOST BY CHANCE A WOMAN, THE THREEPENNY OPERA (with STC), and A GOLEM STORY.